subhankar235/AetherOS.ai/Docs/steps-backend.md

 ### 0.3 Secrets handling
 Do not put real secrets in `.env` files committed to git.
 Create `.env.example` with placeholder keys now (you'll fill it in as each phase introduces new variables — track this in Appendix A).
 Use a secrets manager (Google Secret Manager, Doppler, or 1Password CLI) for staging/prod from day one; do not "migrate to a secrets manager later."

-**Exit criteria for Phase 0:** you can `curl` a test call to Gmail API, OpenAI, ElevenLabs, and Qdrant with valid credentials from your local machine.
+**Exit criteria for Phase 0:** you can `curl` a test call to Clerk's backend API, Gmail API (via a manually-generated test OAuth token), OpenAI, ElevenLabs, and Qdrant with valid credentials from your local machine.

 ---